 Come enjoy our winter wonderland or outdoor enthusiast mecca in the summer.
 Our home away from home includes two suites three bathrooms, an open great room, perfect for entertaining.
 Kitchen has huge island with four tall chairs for people to gather around the cook.
 Great entertaining cabin.
-Big picture windows to bring the outdoor in.
+Big picture windows to bring the outdoors in.
 It is incredible to be there when it's snowing.
 If you're lucky, the elk will walk right next to the cabin when you wake up early in the morning.

 Born and raised in Seattle we wanted a home to get away to.
 We wanted someplace that was close enough to go to and use on a regular basis.
 We wanted somewhere easy to travel to without as much traffic and a different climate zone close to home.
 I-90 is an easy commute even on a Friday night at 5:00pm.

-Joanne purchased this house in 2006
+Joanne purchased this House in 2006

 We fell in love with this place due to the high ceilings, fabulous kitchen, separation of suites and of course location.
 Easton is the outdoor mecca of Washington.
 We've got the lakes, mountains, hiking, skiing and snowmobiling.